 This breakup has impacted your mind and body in ways you can’t even imagine.
 Those effects cause you to react to things in certain, sometimes counterproductive, ways.

-I’ll bet you didn’t know that there are scientifically proven physiological responses to a breakup.
+There are scientifically proven physiological responses to a breakup.
 Not only does your body react to a breakup, but it does so in a big way.
-Science (Helen Fisher) tells us that your body goes through a legitimate withdrawal process after a breakup.
+My friend, Helen Fisher’s study indicates that your body goes through a legitimate withdrawal process after a breakup.

-When you suffer withdrawal from these chemicals, you feel physical pain more intensely and you may seek out activities which boost your dopamine levels, like binge eating, shopping or becoming sexually promiscuous.
-Without knowing why you’re doing those things, you still may engage in them because they make you feel better, even if temporarily.
+Without knowing why you’re doing those things, you engage in them because they make you feel better, even if temporarily.

-Instead of binge eating, you could lose your appetite, which could indicate that you’ve slid into a depression.
+Instead of binge eating, you may lose your appetite, indicating that you’ve slid into a depression.
 You may also have many restless or sleepless nights.
 This often happens when you’re fixating on the happy moments of the relationship or the breakup itself.